History of the Church of Jesus Christ (Bickertonite): Dissent and schism (1907–1914)

 At the conference of the church in 1907, apostle Allen Wright distributed a pamphlet that expressed a dissenting opinion on the Second Coming of Jesus and the nature of Christ's millennial reign on earth.
 The conference condemned the publication and passed a resolution that suspended any member who believed Wright's ideas.
 Wright and five other members of the Quorum of Twelve Apostles refused to sustain the administrative action of the conference and subsequently were removed from office and excommunicated.
-A few months later, the six apostles and their followers organized the Reorganized Church of Jesus Christ, with former Church of Jesus Christ apostle William T. Maxwell as president.

 In 1914, another schism occurred in the main church, this one led by James Caldwell, an evangelist in the church.
 Caldwell's groups opposed The Church of Jesus Christ's continued use of the quorum of the First Presidency, which they claimed was an alien institution to the true Church of Jesus Christ.
 Caldwell and his followers named their church the Primitive Church of Jesus Christ.
 Eventually, the Primitive Church of Jesus Christ merged with the Reorganized Church of Jesus Christ, and the combined organization survived into the 1970s.
 In 1971, The Church of Jesus Christ absorbed the First Presidency, which they call the quorum of three, into the Quorum of Twelve.